-(ind_lasso), where the lasso is run separately for \mathbf{y}1 and \mathbf{y}2 ; and (ii) the multiresponse lasso (mt_lasso) (Obozinski, Taskar and Jordan (2010)), where the coefficients belonging to the same feature across the responses are given a joint l_2 -penalty.
-Because of the l_2 -penalty, a feature is either included or excluded in the model for all the responses at the same time.
+We compared Algorithm 2 against: (i) the individual lasso (ind\lasso), where the lasso is run separately for $\mathbf{y}1$ and $\mathbf{y}2$ ; and (ii) the multi-response lasso (mt\lasso) (Obozinski et al., 2010), where coefficients belonging to the same feature across the responses are given a joint $\ell_2$ penalty.
+Because of the $\ell_2$ penalty, a feature is either included or excluded in the model for all the responses at the same time.

 Figure 7 shows the results for 50 simulation runs.
-Fwelnet outperforms the other two methods in terms of the test MSE, as evaluated on 10,000 test points.
-The individual lasso performs well for the higher SNR response, but poorly for the lower SNR response.
+Fwelnet outpeforms the other two methods in test MSE as evaluated on 10,000 test points.
+The individual lasso performs well for the higher SNR response but poorly for the lower SNR response.
 The multi-response lasso is able to borrow strength from the higher SNR response to obtain good performance on the lower SNR response.
 However, because the models for both responses are forced to have the same set of features, performance suffers on the higher SNR response.
-Fwelnet has the ability to borrow strength across responses, without being hampered by this restriction.
+Fwelnet has the ability to borrow strength across responses without being hampered by this restriction.